Zakaria-Latif/pfs_server/README.md

 | createdAt	| Date	| The timestamp when the message was created |
 | updatedAt	| Date	| The timestamp when the message was last updated |

-### MatchToPlayer:
+### MatchToPlayer Entity:

-This entity represents the relationship between a `Match` and a `Player`, with additional data such as the player's position and rating for that particular match.
+*This entity represents the relationship between a `Match` and a `Player`, with additional data such as the player's position and rating for that particular match.*

 | Field Name | Type    | Description                                        |
 | ---------- | ------- | -------------------------------------------------- |